thingsboard/thingsboard.github.io/docs/edge/upgrade-server.md

 {% capture beta_note %}
 **Important note before upgrading to ThingsBoard 3.3beta**
-- ThingsBoard Edge and ThingsBoard CE **3.3beta** version that supports edge functionality is currently in **beta** phase, so please upgrade only in case you are interested in evaluating the Edge functionality
+ - ThingsBoard Edge and ThingsBoard Professional/Community Edition **3.3beta** version that supports edge functionality is currently in **beta** phase, so please upgrade only in case you are interested in evaluating the Edge functionality
- - Please make sure you have backup of your database before upgrading - especially if this ThingsBoard CE server instance has some critical data
+ - Please make sure you have backup of your database before upgrading - especially if this ThingsBoard Professional/Community Edition server instance has some critical data
  - Usage of the **beta** version in your production environment not recommended and could be used only on your own risk
 {% endcapture %}
 {% include templates/info-banner.md content=beta_note %}